 5. Patent ductus arteriosus:

 Usually requires only conservative management, adequate oxygenation, fluid restriction & possibly intermittent diuresis.
-In symptomatic cases indomethacin may be necessary & in severe cases surgical ligation may be required.
+In symptomatic cases, indomethacin may be necessary & in severe cases, surgical ligation may be required.

-Manage with careful monitoring of bilirubin level & when required by use of phototherapy &/or exchange transfusion.
+Manage with careful monitoring of bilirubin level & when required by the use of phototherapy &/or exchange transfusion.